guptabhaskar/chill-zone/README.md

 # Chill Zone
-## Microsoft Teams Clone (Project Challenge of Microsoft Engage 2021)
+## Video calling web application

 Chill Zone is a full-stack web application on which multiple people can have a video conversation.
 <br>
 Implemented the **ADAPT Feature(ADAPT)** to store chats from meeting.
 <br>
-Created Lunch Time Page **(X-Factor)** where people can have virtual lunch calling/discussions/chit chat sessions and socialize with people of common interests.
+Created a Lunch Time Page where people can have virtual lunch calling/discussions/chit chat sessions and socialize with people of common interests.

 ### [Agile Methodology Followed](https://docs.google.com/presentation/d/1b30V338Wkf8uzGN0aPfRpWI2wMh86PDkwV6lSvISZL8/edit?usp=sharing)